Frequently Asked Questions

 • Usually, our patients find it painless.
 We use hair-thin, sterile, single-use, disposable needles.
 There may be a temporary discomfort when the needles are inserted, but once they are in, most people find the treatment very relaxing and regularly fall asleep.

-• According to Traditional Chinese Medicine, acupuncture regulates the flow of energy or Qi in the body.
-When there is a blockage or imbalance in the energy, it can cause general health issues, pain, malfunction, or disease.
 Western science has shown that acupuncture releases the body’s natural pain killers (endorphins), reduces inflammation, and increases blood flow essential to proper body function.
 Acupuncture puts patients into their parasympathetic state (rest and digest), which allows the body to heal and regenerate.

 • We can treat you in whatever you’re wearing.
 We recommend comfortable clothing, if possible, so you can easily roll up sleeves and pant legs to your knees and elbows.
 You can remove your socks, but you will be fully clothed during your treatment.

 • Certain conditions respond very well to a combination of acupuncture and herbal medicine.
 For example allergies, symptoms of the common cold and flu, and digestive disorders can all be helped with the right combination of herbs.
 Chronic inflammatory conditions, auto-immune, and hormonal conditions are also good candidates for herbal support.
 We make recommendations from our herbal pharmacy of quality herbs sourced from highly reputable suppliers.
 Often your acupuncturist can make herb prescriptions for you as part of your acupuncture visit.
 If more time is needed, your acupuncturist will let you know and we’ll schedule you for an herbal consultation.
-Herbal consultations are $40-80 sliding scale and do not include the cost of herbs.
+Herbal consultations are $44-80 sliding scale and do not include the cost of herbs.
 A month of herbs costs between $30-$100.

 • We prefer cash.
 We also accept credit cards, checks, debit cards, and HSA cards.